ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.rst

 When colcon has completed building successfully, the output will be in the ``install`` directory.
-Before you can use any of the installed executables or libraries, you will need to add them to your path and library paths. colcon will have generated bash/bat files in the ``install`` directory to help setup the environment.
+Before you can use any of the installed executables or libraries, you will need to add them to your path and library paths. colcon will have generated bash/bat files in the ``install`` directory to help set up the environment.
 These files will add all of the required elements to your path and library paths as well as provide any bash or shell commands exported by packages.

 .. tabs::